Where does Mac Jones rank in a re-draft of 2021 QB class?

 Compared to his contemporaries, however, Jones is looking better by the day.

-Jones was one of 10 quarterbacks selected in the 2021 NFL Draft and one of five taken within the first three picks.
+Jones was one of 10 quarterbacks selected in the 2021 NFL Draft and one of five taken within the first 15 picks.
 Here's a quick refresher of those five picks:

 No. 1 overall: Trevor Lawrence, Jacksonville Jaguars